All Episodes

 I go to church.

-I'm an episcopalian.
+I'm an Episcopalian.

-Mike Gerson, Pete Wayner, uh Leslie Drun, Josh Bowling, and others who I'm really impressed about how their faith has informed their lives and made them really better people.
+I think he may have taken a comment that I made where I was talking about how I have had colleagues at the White House, Mike Gerson, Pete Wayner, Leslie Druon, Josh Bowl, and others, who I'm really impressed about how their faith has informed their lives and made them really better people.

-And I took a comment where I acknowledge my shortcomings in living up to the beliefs of my faith and contrasted it with how these extraordinary people have made their faith a part of their fiber.
+And I took a comment where I acknowledged my shortcomings in living up to the beliefs of my faith and contrasted it with how these extraordinary people have made their faith a part of their fiber.

-You know, Mr. Moyers ought to do a little bit better research before he does another drive-by slander.
+You know, Mr. Moyers ought to do a little bit better research before he does another drive by slander.

 Another drive by slander.